Fishbowler/fishbowler.net/content/posts/continuous-learning-about-learning.md

 * to capture the stuff I would learn, to set myself high-level goals and make myself accountable to them
 * have ways capture as I went the things that I encountered that I might like to learn

+To begin, I revisited something I used in a previous company, the [Brickceptional Opportunity Board](http://erik.brickarp.se/p/bob.html).
 TODO:
 //Personal opportunity board
 //Whiteboard